Alabama asks Supreme Court to aid a delay after June loss in voting case

 Alabama is once again asking the Supreme Court to let it keep Republican-drawn congressional districts.
 In essence, the state is fighting a court order that the high court upheld just months ago.

-In June, the court ruled that Alabama's congressional map violated the Voting Rights Act because, in a state with seven congressional districts and a 27 percent Black population, the GOP-dominated legislature had created just one congressional district in which Black voters are either a majority or close to it.
+In June, the court ruled that Alabama's congressional map violated the Voting Rights Act because, in a state with seven congressional districts and a 27% Black population, the GOP-dominated legislature had created just one congressional district in which Black voters are either a majority or close to it.

 The court's 5-to-4 decision upheld a unanimous decision by a three-judge panel that included two Trump appointees; the lower court had required the creation of a second majority Black congressional district.

-But the state legislature, did not do that.
-Instead it upped the number of Black voters from 30 to 40 percent in one of the districts.
+But the state legislature did not do that.
+Instead it upped the number of Black voters from 30% to 40% in one of the districts.

 That prompted a sharp rebuke from the lower court; it accused the state of delaying tactics and deliberately defying its directive and then appointed a special master to draw a new congressional map with two majority Black districts.